New York City Police Department: Technology

-In the 1990s the department developed a CompStat system of management which has also since been established in other cities.
+In the 1990s, the NYPD developed a CompStat system of management which has also since been established in other cities.
 The NYPD has extensive crime scene investigation and laboratory resources, as well as units that assist with computer crime investigations.
 In 2005, the NYPD established a "Real Time Crime Center" to assist in investigations; This is essentially a searchable database that pulls information from departmental records, including traffic tickets, court summonses, and previous complaints to reports, as well as arrest reports.
 The database contains files to identify individuals based on tattoos, body marks, teeth, and skin conditions, based on police records.

-NYPD also maintains the Domain Awareness System, a network that provides information and analytics to police, drawn from a variety of sources, including a network of 9,000 publicly and privately owned license plate readers, surveillance cameras, shotspotter data, NYPD databases, radiation, and chemical sensors.
+The NYPD also maintains the Domain Awareness System, a network that provides information and analytics to police, drawn from a variety of sources, including a network of 9,000 publicly and privately owned license plate readers, surveillance cameras, shotspotter data, NYPD databases, radiation, and chemical sensors.
 The Domain Awareness System of surveillance was developed as part of Lower Manhattan Security Initiative in a partnership between the NYPD and Microsoft.
 It allows the NYPD to track surveillance targets and gain detailed information about them.
 It also has access to data from at least 2 billion license plate readings, 100 million summonses, 54 million 911 calls, 15 million complaints, 12 million detective reports, 11 million arrests, and 2 million warrants.
 The 9,000 CCTV cameras consist of data text records that will be kept for 30 days.
 The system is connected to 9,000 video cameras across New York City.

 In 2020, the NYPD deployed a robotic dog, known as Digidog, manufactured by Boston Dynamics.
 The robotic dog has cameras which send back real-time footage along with lights and two-way communication, and it is able to navigate on its own using artificial intelligence.
 Reaction by locals to Digidog was mixed.
 Deployment of Digidog led to condemnation from the Surveillance Technology Oversight Project and the American Civil Liberties Union due to privacy concerns.
 In response to its deployment, a city council member has proposed a law banning armed robots; this would not apply to Digidog as Digidog is not armed and Boston Dynamics prohibits arming its robots.
 On April 24, 2021, U.S. Representative Ritchie Torres proposed new federal legislation requiring police departments receiving federal funds to report use of surveillance technology to the Department of Homeland Security and Congress.
 The NYPD states that the robot is meant for hostage, terrorism, bomb threat, and hazardous material situations, and that it was properly disclosed to the public under current law.
 Following continued pushback against Digidog, including opposition to the system's $94,000 price tag, the NYPD announced on April 28, 2021, that its lease would be terminated.
 In April 2023, Mayor Eric Adams announced the revival of the Digidog program in a reversal of his predecessor Bill de Blasio, saying "Digidog is out of the pound."
 Two robots were purchased at that time for a total of $750,000 using funds from asset forfeiture.